aarifhsn/laravel-career-path/barta-3/README.md

 -   PHP 7.4 or higher
 -   Composer
 -   Laravel 8.x or higher
--   MySQL or another supported database
+-   sqlite or another supported database

 ## Installation